chef/chef-web-docs/includes_delivery/includes_delivery_cli_install.rst

 The |delivery_cli| is required for the workstation and for many |delivery| functions.
 It is included in the Chef DK and can be obtained by `installing the latest version <https://docs.chef.io/install_dk.html>`_.

+.. note:: You must delete your old |delivery_cli| if you installed it prior to it being included in the Chef DK.